ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/drift_explainability.md

 In order to make the right decisions, you need to understand what were the main factors that led to the drift in the first place, so that the correct actions can be taken to mitigate it.

-The ML cube Platform supports this process by offering what we refer to as "**Drift Explainability Reports**", automatically generated upon the detection of a drift and containing several elements that should help you diagnose the root causes of the change occurred.
+The ML cube Platform supports this process by offering what we refer to as **Drift Explainability Reports**, automatically generated upon the detection of a drift and containing several elements that should help you diagnose the root causes of the change occurred.